jupaneira/java-persistence-reference/README.md

 ### **HIBERNATE**
 Hibernate is an ORM framework use to map java objects to relational dabases.
 Java Programers are use to create POJOs and hibernate create the sql code.

+You can configure logging with hibernate

+## *Transactions*
+A transaction is a group of operations that are run as a single unit of work